 Manual vs. Automatic Operation

-Most HVAC dampers will be the blade type, located inside a collar within the ductwork.
+Most HVAC dampers are the blade type, located inside a collar within the ductwork.
 The blade, which is slightly smaller than the diameter of the duct, spins like a revolving door.
 The locking adjustment handle extends outside the duct, allowing the installer to restrict or allow airflow as needed.
 In most systems, if the handle is parallel to the duct, the damper is fully open.

-Sometimes design requirements place ductwork in less than ideal locations, meaning adjusting dampers requires moving or uninstalling other components.
-In these cases, mechanical actuators are extremely useful because they save the time and effort required to simply access a switch.
-These mechanical actuators are very reliable and rarely need maintenance.
+Sometimes, design requirements place ductwork in less-than-ideal locations, meaning adjusting dampers requires moving or uninstalling other components.
+In these cases, mechanical actuators are extremely useful because they save time and effort.

 Uses of Dampers In HVAC Systems